hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 larger and larger single machines to run your app in.
 This works well until you reach a few thousand users.
 Now your app gets even more popular and you (rightly) decide to split the software components and put them on separate machines.
-And with this architecture, you can start to scale your components independently, meaning you can do things like the following,
+With such an architecture, you can start to scale your components independently, meaning you can do things like the following,